vicy07/flight_map/README.md

 airport displays only its routes for the chosen airline and marker sizes update to reflect only those routes.
 The **Reset Path** button clears all selected routes and hides any displayed lines.
+Routes flown by different airlines use unique colors so overlapping carriers are easy to distinguish on the map.

 ## Development